iosifnicolae2/offline-songs/README.md

-# Air Horn
+# Offline Songs

-A sample web app that lets you use your site as an airhorn.
+A sample web app that lets you browse a list of songs on your mobile even without a permanent internet connection.

-It demonstrates simple offline usage combined with simple audio looping via web audio.

 ## Installing